Image 1 of 2

 Tulista kingiana (King Tulista)

-Botanical Name: Tulista kingiana
+Botanical Name: Tulista kingiana (formerly Haworthia kingiana)

-Common Name: King’s Tulista
+Common Names: King’s Tulista, King’s Aloe, Tulista Aloe

 Care and Cultivation: